 TABE Retest and Waiver Procedures for Students with Disabilities

-- A student must complete an initial TABE administration.
+- A student must complete an initial TABE test administration

-- Following career preparatory instruction/remediation, a student will be permitted to take the TABE again.
+- Following developmental instruction and/or remediation, a student will be permitted to take the TABE again.
 Upon retaking the TABE, if the student does not attain the minimum specified cut-off scores, the student may initiate the waiver process.

 - Each student requesting a waiver must provide the Office of Disabilities Services with appropriate documentation of his/her disabilities for consideration of TABE scores waivers.
-In addition, the student must write a letter to the Coordinator of Disabilities Services requesting a waiver of a portion(s) of the TABE and provide rationale for this request.
+In addition, the student must write a letter to the director of disabilities services requesting a waiver for the applicable portion(s) of the TABE and provide rationale for the request.

-- Upon receiving a student’s request for a TABE waiver, the Coordinator of Disabilities Services will review the student’s documentation and, if appropriate, generate a packet including a letter requesting a waiver of a portion(s) of the TABE Test and include documentation substantiating the validity of the request.
+- Upon receiving a student’s request for a TABE waiver, the director of disabilities services will review the student’s documentation and, if appropriate, generate a packet including a letter requesting a waiver of a portion(s) of the TABE and include documentation substantiating the validity of the request.
 This packet will be submitted to the appropriate academic dean for approval.
 Approval of the waiver will be documented by the appropriate academic dean and placed in the student’s file in the Office of Admissions and Student Records.